-Your future spouse is your best friend, your confidant and your family.
+Your future spouse is your best friend, your confidant. and your family.
 Nothing should be a secret.
-For most couples the past is the past and you’re both moving towards the future.
-That said, it’s important to share your past with one another so you know why you are both the people you are today.
+For most couples the past is the past and you’re both moving toward a new future.
+That said, it’s important to share your past with one another so that you know why you are both the people you are today.
 Sharing about past relationships can be hard, but there’s also a reason you’re not with the person anymore.
-Here’s some things to discuss with one another that will only strengthen your future as a couple.
+Here are some things to discuss with one another that will only strengthen your future as a couple.

 Be patient with one another.
-Sometimes past relationships are all about broken hearts so it’s almost like a death to talk about them.
-Understand there is hurt involved and be patient until the other is ready to talk about it.
-Explain to your future spouse you have no judgement whatever the story is and you are ready to hear when they are ready to tell.
-Help them feel secure telling you about the past.
-They may have been the one to do the heart breaking and that is just as tough to talk about in some instances knowing they hurt someone else.
+Sometimes past relationships are all about broken hearts, so it can be tough to talk about them.
+Understand there may be hurt feelings involved and be patient until the other person is ready to talk about it.
+Explain to your future spouse that there is no judgement, whatever the story is, and you are ready to hear when he or she is ready to tell.
+Help your soon-to-be spouse feel more secure telling you about the past.
+If he or she was the one to do the heartbreaking, that can be just as tough to talk about in some instances, knowing he or she hurt someone else.

 Talking about numbers can be downright scary.
-The number of people you’ve slept with and the number of people you’ve fallen in love with can be a horror movie because it brings back way too many memories.
-You don’t want your future spouse to think you’re wild, but you want them to know the truth.
-Whether your numbers are low or high, just be honest because your past is your past.
+The number of people you’ve slept with, and the number of people you’ve fallen in love with can be a horror movie because it brings back way too many memories.
+You don’t want your future spouse to think you’re wild, but you want to be honest.
+No matter what your numbers, just be honest because your past is your past.
 The number of people you’ve fallen in love with can be toughest because your future spouse might feel competition to “beat” that person for your heart.
-Remember they have already won your heart and the other person is in the past.
+Remember, he or she has already won your heart and the other person is in the past.
 There’s a reason that love fell apart.
-Help your future spouse understand the other person did shape who you are, but they aren’t in your future.
+Help your future spouse understand the other person did shape who you are, but that is all.

 Your future spouse really cannot compare to anyone in your past.
-They are bigger and better for you in every way.
+He or she is bigger and better for you in every way.
 Even if this isn’t the exact truth, don’t ever talk about comparisons.
 Don’t ever tell your future spouse that your ex was more thoughtful or a better cook.
 It just doesn’t matter.
-Leave your future spouse feeling as if they are better in every way and don’t even talk about comparisons.
+Leave your future spouse feeling superior in every way and don’t even talk about comparisons.